mushfeq-gs/scripts/README.md

 # scripts
-linux scripts to make life easier
+linux scripts and other tidbits to make life easier